jaspreetkaur088/Induction-program-/README.md

--Name:Jaspreet kaur
+- Name:Jaspreet kaur
--Father's Name:Avtar Singh
+- Father's Name:Avtar Singh
--Branch:ECE
+- Branch:ECE
--Registration Number:25107499
+- Registration Number:25107499
--Mobile Number:6284174665
+- Mobile Number:6284174665
--Email: jaspreetksran08@gmail.com
+- Email: jaspreetksran08@gmail.com
 # Day1(ECE) 30 July 2025

 ##08:30am to 10:15am -Gurudwara sahib: We went to gurudwara sahib to get blessing of waheguru before starting are journey at GNDEC. -After that,we observed that the shape of gurudwara is similar to ship. -In punjabi, we say,"Waheguru naam jahaz hai,chare so utre paar".